Manzoor-hussain/Timetable_Managment/pdf/readme.txt

  click on Allcourse

- at the left side click Add course here you can add your cources you can see from the screen shot .screen shot inside the project
+ at the left side click Add course here you can add your cources you can see from the screen shot .screen shotn and vido inside the project

+ we are using sqlit3 database which is default database for django project. we added subject student etc in the sqlite database.